pixelkind/iOS-development/docs/chapter6/location.md

 }
 ```

-If we now want to show the city name in the view, we can use `locality` property on the `CLPlacemark`.
+If we now want to for example, show the city name in the view, we can use `locality` property on the `CLPlacemark`.